If you've ever marveled at the Budweiser wagons pulled by powerful bay horses, then you've witnessed the majesty of the Clydesdale.

 The Clydesdale horse is one of the most beloved breeds of horse, thanks in part to its gentle nature.

 The Clydesdale is a draft horse that originated from the farm horses of Clydesdale, Scotland.
 Known for its large size, high-stepping action and calm temperament, the first breed registry was formed in 1877.
+Much like Belgian draft horses, the Clydesdale is powerful and strong.

 The history of the breed dates back from the middle of the 18th century when native horses of Lanarkshire were graded up in an effort to produce greater weight and substance by the use of Flemish stallions.